Yuhala/intel-sgx-real-time-ecrts/README.md

 cd scripts
 ```
 - Start by installing the WAMR runtime by launching the `wamr-install.sh` script in the scripts folder `./wamr-install.sh`.
-- To run WAMR-based cyclictest in an SGX backed WAMR runtime with all the stressors as described in our paper, launch the script `run_cyclictest_wasm.sh` in the `` folder.
+- To run WAMR-based cyclictest in an SGX backed WAMR runtime with all the stressors as described in our paper, launch the script `run_cyclictest_wasm.sh` in the `scripts` folder.
 - A successful run will produce 4 files in the `results` folder of `wamr-cyclictest`: `wasm_idle.ct, wasm_hackbench.ct, wasm_stressng_irq.ct, wasm_stressng_vm.ct` representing the cyclictest results for the idle and stressed runs.
 - Change directory to the wamr-cyclictest results folder:
 ```bash